Updated on July 22, 2016.

 Eat out less

 Restaurants put more holes in a saving plan than a woodpecker on amphetamines.
-Plus learning how to cook for yourself is ridiculously gratifying.
+Plus, learning how to cook for yourself is ridiculously gratifying.
 The Food Network and Recipes.com have a near limitless repository of delicious recipes to start you off.
+Even in the United States, you can comfortably eat on $40 to 50 a week if you cook for yourself.
+Simple unprocessed foods like rice, beans, chicken, pasta, potatoes, and vegetables are healthy and cheap.

 Reduce or eliminate your car usage

-You’ll be surprised on how fast your savings add up without cable TV.
+You’ll be surprised how fast your savings add up without cable TV.
+Several friends of mine pay up to $150 a month for their cable.
+That’s insane: $1,800 a year.
+Even a more reasonable rate (the average monthly cost of cable TV in the United States is $99, as of 2016) still ends up being $1,188.
+That could fund an entire trip to just about anywhere in the world!
 Plus, there are plenty of free and cheap ways to get your entertainment.
-Netflix is cheaper than cable.
+Netflix is $10 a month.
 Books are cheaper than movies.

 Reduce your utilities bill

 How to save money?
 This one’s a no-brainer.
 Not only can it save you $2000 in a year, it can save your life!
 Can’t do it on your own?
-Here’s some help from the government.
+Get someone to help you keep accountable.

 Cancel your gym membership